Bikeman868/NPL/docs/SYNTAX.md

 The `capture` keyword is used to add a capture instruction to a message routing table of the message that is being routed.
 You can only use this statement within the scope block of a `route` statement.
-Capture instructions set up routing for messages that are emitted during the processing.
+Capture instructions set up routing for messages that are emitted during the processing of the messaging that we are routing.

 Every message has a route attached to it.
 The route comprises a list of destinations, a global capture list and a capture list associated with each destination on the route.
 When a message is processed by a